Is a freelance copywriter worth the wedge?

 It involves a deep understanding of your product, your voice, your target audience and your competition.

-You’re not just paying for a writer, you’re paying for a researcher, an interviewer, someone who is outside the circle, and someone who is able to showcase your brand with clear, compelling language.
+You’re not just paying for a writer, you’re paying for a researcher, an interviewer, someone who is outside the circle – and someone who is able to showcase your brand with clear, compelling language.

 You’re paying for words that make waves.
 (D’you see what I did there?)